Linear and nonlinear parabolic forward-backward problems: Introduction

-All the features described above (orthogonality conditions for linear forward-backward equations, description of the potential singularities, handling of orthogonality conditions within a quasilinear scheme) appear to be new.
+All the features described above (orthogonality conditions for linear forward-backward equations, description of the potential singularities, handling of orthogonality conditions for quasilinear systems) appear to be new.
 We believe that the strategy we use could be extended to other nonlinear settings in which orthogonality conditions appear (elliptic equations in domains with corners, problems in which the linearized operator is Fredholm with negative index, ...)

-All these difficulties stem from the fact that our solutions change sign within the domain.
-Indeed, if one had $u > 0$ on $\overline{\Om}$, then \eqref{eq:eq0} could merely be seen as a quasilinear parabolic problem of the form $\p_x u = (1/u) \p_{yy} u + f$, with initial data at $\{ x_0 \} \times (-1,1)$, for which a general well-posedness theory is known (see e.g.\ \cite[Chapter 8]{lunardi2012analytic}).
-Similar well-posedness results hold even if $u$ is allowed to vanish on $\p\Om$ (for example at $z = -1$), working as in \cite[Chapter 2]{MR1697762}.